jarig/suton/README.md

 class NodeSettings(TonSettings):
     # where to connect to
     DOCKER_HOST = "ssh://root@<validator machine IP>"

+    # any name that will help you to identify the node in the telemetry later on
+    NODE_NAME = "my-node"

     # test or main
     TON_ENV = "net.ton.dev"
     # work-dir on HOST machine (where db, logs and configs will be)